stfc/PSyclone/tutorial/practicals/LFRic/building_code/1_simple_kernels/part2/README.md

 editor and look for the comment that marks the place to complete the `invoke` calls, `!
 TO COMPLETE: Set each ...`.

-We will now create the `invoke` call to the above general-purpose kernels to
+We will now create the `invoke` call to the above generic kernels to
 1. Initialise the output field `field_w0_out` to `0`,
 2. Initialise the input fields `field1_w0_in` and `field2_w0_in` to
    different constant scalar values and